callthis/fiction/omlette-du-fromage.md

 I know with some measure of certainty, that the French intelligence agencies already smell blood in the waters,[^2] and that the Chinese ones simply soak up all open sourced data much more rapidly, in order to implement it as policy based action, compared to all other ones on this planet put together.

 So, each of them, can continue to watch me skewer and roast a bunch of corrupt organizations and a few criminal enterprises operating out of Canada and America, or simply ignore all of this.
-In either case, it's not their job to stop me from publishing autobiographical data or to curtail my freedom of expression, is it?
+In either case, it's not the job of those intelligence agencies to stop me from publishing autobiographical data or to curtail my freedom of expression, is it?

 Eventually, at some point in time, readers can ask themselves, if someone has nothing left to lose and is lucid enough to take advantage of the maliciously wrongful ways in which they were pathologized as being mentally deficient or insane, then is that someone actually stupid or deranged?